Teaching Transformers Causal Reasoning through Axiomatic Training: Axiomatic Training For Transitivity Axiom

 We train our model using axiomatic training on different kinds of datasets, TS1, TS2, and OCC, with different positional encoding (NoPE, LPE, and SPE) as described in Sec~\ref{sec:pretrain_data}.
-Results on all evaluation settings are in Appendix Tables A3, A4 and A5.
+Results on all evaluation settings are in Appendix Tables \ref{tab:reversal}, \ref{tab:simple_complex_linear} and \ref{tab:nodename_length_gen}.

-\textbf{$\mathbf{MultiEval_{SLR}}$ Dataset.} We evaluate our models and other baselines on the challenging $\mathbf{MultiEval_{SLR}}$ dataset since it includes example that are different from training dataset in terms of size and complexity of causal graph.
+\textbf{$\mathbf{MultiEval_{SLR}}$ Dataset.} We evaluate our models and other baselines on the challenging $\mathbf{MultiEval_{SLR}}$ dataset since it includes examples that are different from training dataset in terms of size and complexity of causal graph.
 Table~\ref{tab:shuffling} summarizes the results for this dataset.
 While GPT-4 performs best, models trained with \rope position encodings still achieve strong results, surpassing Gemini Pro and Phi-3 in both zero-shot and multi-shot settings for majority of node lengths.

 A similar trend is seen for completely reversed sequences (Table~\ref{tab:reversal}).
 This task presents extreme out-of-distribution data, as the training data contains left-to-right edges, while the test data has only right-to-left edges. \tstwo (\nope) consistently outperforms Gemini-Pro and Phi-3, and remains competitive with GPT-4 (zero shot).
 In particular, its accuracy ($0.94$ for chains of length $6$) is substantially higher than Gemini Pro and Phi-3 ($0.71$ and $0.75$ respectively).